Skip to content

 Coronavirus and copyright – or, the copyright concerns of the widespread move to online instruction – updated

-Update: this post has been updated to discuss the Irish Copyright Licencing Agency’s applicable licences.
+Update: this post has been updated and revised, inter alia, to discuss the Irish Copyright Licencing Agency’s licences.

 Coronavirus CopyrightI work in Trinity College Dublin, which announced on Tuesday that education would be delivered online from next Monday.
 The National Forum for the Enhancement of Teaching and Learning in Higher Education has put together a very useful spreadsheet of links to useful online teaching resources.
 But, in our race to go online in time to deliver classes to our students, we must not forget that copyright law continues to apply.
 In that regard, I’m delighted to note that recent reforms to Irish copyright law will make all of our lives easier.
 The Copyright and Other Intellectual Property Law Provisions Act 2019 (also here) [COIPLPA] amended the Copyright and Related Rights Act 2000 (also here) [CRRA] in various significant ways, in particular relating to online educational uses of copyright material.